NCATS-Tangerine/stringdb-beacon/README.md

 python3 download_stringdb_data.py
 ```

-If you have used docker-compose to run the application, you will have a `neo4j/import` directory mounted in your home directory.
-Move the resulting .txt files that you've downloaded from StringDb into this directory so they can be picked up by the Neo4j shell.
+If you have used docker-compose to run the application, you will have a `neo4j/import` directory mounted in your $HOME directory.
+If you are running docker-compose as 'sudo', then you should also run the download script as 'sudo' so thta $HOME defaults to '/root', which is where your Docker neo4j database will expect to see the data.

 Your Neo4j docker container should be named stringdbbeacon_db_1, run `docker-compose ps` to confirm this.
 We will execute the load.cql file, in the `neo4j` directory, using the Neo4j shell.